When You Hire a Painter

 There are several very important things to remember when you hire a painter!

 Many painters, particularly here in Florida will only use one type of paint from the company they have financial arrangements with.
 That means discounts.
-98% of all painters down here work with only one Paint Company like PPG, Sherwin Williams, Benjamin Moore, Home Depot’s Bear paint etc. Their estimate is based upon their experience for the room size, amount of paint, time, and discount cost for the paint.
+98% of all painters down here work with only one Paint Company like PPG, Sherwin Williams, Benjamin Moore, Home Depot’s Behr paint etc. Their estimate is based upon their experience for the room size, amount of paint, time, and most of all, “their discount cost” for the paint, which is always just one brand.
 Be sure to have in your mind what color, texture, brand and type of paint you want.
-Never ask a painter to give you an estimate unless you know exactly what you want and the type and texture of paint you desire.
+Never ask a painter to give you an estimate unless you know exactly what you want and the type, texture and Brand of paint you desire.

 Color Consultant/Decorator/Designer FIRST!